nunezisrael/Tournament-Results/README.txt

 The file "tournament.sql" containts the following tables and their definitions:

-Players - stores players registered for the tournament Matches - stores match played between two players playerStandings - keeps track of the current standings of each player per match bye - keeps track of the "bye" each player has received.
+Players - stores players registered for the tournament Matches - stores match played between two players, used to view the history of the tournament playerStandings - keeps track of the current standings of each player per match bye - keeps track of the "bye" each player has received.

+The following views are also created:

+pairs - joins the players and the playerstandings table and sorts it by wins (descending) and matches.
+Used to create the swiss pairs

+byeplayer - joins the byestatus and the playerstandings tables and sorts it by wins and bye's received, restricted on to only return those players wihout any bye's.
+Used to find a player who never received a bye when there are odd number of players.

 Game environment
 ----------------